moneill0/chatbot-message-classifier/README.md

 ##### Windows
 If running on a Windows command line, this script can be executed by running `bash run_classifier.sh`.

-If you run into any trouble or would like access to the code in a different format, please feel free to email me at meoneill118@gmail.com.

 ### Approach